-How is it possibly that after all this year sharing recipes I haven’t posted about Sopaipillas?
-A dear friend was the official baker of this not sweet/not savory pastries… now she is gone, back to Chile.
+How is it possible that after all these years sharing recipes I haven’t posted about Sopaipillas?
+A dear friend was the official baker of this traditional Chilean pastry… now she is gone, back to Chile.
 And here I’m doing my sopaipillas for the first time.

 Visit also: The 10 best traditional Chilean recipes

 - 1 cup pumpkin puree (I use 1/2 can in the U.S.)

 - 3 tablespoons vegetable shortening, margarine or butter, melted

 - Place the flour, baking powder and salt in food processor and pulse a few times to mix, add the remaining ingredients and pulse until a dough forms, should be smooth and pliable.

 - Take out of the food processor and knead a couple of times.
 Let stand, cover with a napkin, for 20 minutes.

 - Roll into a floured counter until the desired thickness, I liked thin, 1/2 cm. more or less or 1/4′

 - Fry for 2-3 minutes per side.
 They should be golden brown